heroku/loggerator/README.md

 ### Metrics

 Metrics uses the [l2met](https://github.com/ryandotsmith/l2met/wiki/Usage) convention to log `count`, `sample`, `measure`, and `unique` using the `m` helper.
-It uses the name set in configuration or it will use "loggerator".
+It uses the name set in configuration.
+If it is not set, it will use "loggerator".

 These metrics are sent to `stdout` by default.

 ```ruby
 m.count(:clicks)                          #=> app=myapp count#myapp.clicks=1